HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### `lazy` loading vs. `eager` loading iframes

-[Loading attributes](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes) allow pages to load resources when they are useful and, as a result, improve perceived page performance.
-Two values are accepted.
-The `loading="lazy"` attribute defers loading of the resource until it reaches a calculated distance from the viewport.
-Conversely, `loading="eager"` means the image is loaded regardless of its location on the page.
-If there is no load attribute, the behavior is `eager` as this is the browser default.
+Like images, iframes can also lazy-loaded through the <a hreflang="en" href="https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes">`loading` attribute</a>.
 Similarly to `img` loading attributes, `auto` is invalid and ignored.

 {{ figure_markup(
   image="iframe-loading-property-usage.png",